 State and local governments would also be able to line up financing for multiple related projects together under the provision, making federal assistance more predictable.
 The measure has the support of more than 100 mayors, the AFL-CIO, and nearly 50 chambers of commerce, including the U.S. Chamber of Commerce, Villaraigosa said.

-This article appears in the March 22, 2012, edition of National Journal Daily.
+This article appears in the March 22, 2012, edition of NJ Daily.